 |2006||Alonso (Michelin)||Renault (Michelin)|

-If we take a direct comparison between the two tire manufacturers and their overall record, Bridgestone only just beats Michelin.
+If we take a direct comparison between the two tire manufacturers and their overall record, Bridgestone beats Michelin.
 Michelin tires started 215 races and won 102 of those, giving them a win percentage of 47.4%.
 Bridgestone tires started 244 races and won 175 of those, giving them a win percentage of 71.7%.

 So, it looks like Bridgestone is the clear winner of the tire wars.
 However, it is very important to take note of the fact that they had 116 races as the sole tire supplier of Formula 1 (between 1999-2000 and 2007-2010).